Welcome to our Manchester Guide

 Hidden off the main street, this restaurant is easily missed but is definitely worth finding.
 Serving what is said to be the best tapas in Manchester, El Rincon de Rafa is a basement haven with a quirky and laid back Spanish atmosphere.

 Top 5 Fine Dining Restaurants in Manchester

 2AA Rosette accredited restaurant, set in the grand surroundings of the former Reform Club, which offers classic British dishes, all produced with a unique contemporary twist.

-Linen, 2 Watson Street, Manchester, M3 4LP
+James Martin Manchester, 2 Watson Street, Manchester, M3 4LP

 Excellent value for money, plush fine dining British restaurant inside the lavish Manchester235 casino, making it one of the most impressive dining arenas in Manchester

 Choice, Castle Quay, Castlefield, Manchester, M15 4NT

 Excellent multi-award winning restaurant & piano bar in the beautiful Castlefield canal basin, offering local dishes with a fine-dining twist